aws-samples/speedup-llm-inference-with-medusa-framework-on-amazon-sagemaker/README.md

 ## Repository structure

-You can find data processing, fine-tuning, and evaluation code in `medusa_train.ipynb` notebook.
+You can find data processing, fine-tuning, and evaluation code in `medusa_1_train.ipynb` notebook.
 In the `train` folder you can find the scripts that are run inside the SageMaker AI Training job such as fine tuning the LLM and training Medusa heads.

+We cover the following steps in `medusa_1_train.ipynb` notebook:
+1. Load and prepare the dataset
+2. Fine-tune an LLM using a SageMaker AI training job
+3. Train Medusa heads on top of a frozen fine-tuned LLM using a SageMaker AI training job
+4. Deploy the fine-tuned LLM with Medusa heads on a SageMaker AI endpoint
+5. Demonstrate LLM inference speedup: We compare average latencies between fine-tuned LLM and the fine-tuned LLM with Medusa heads.

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.